 Preparation Is Key

-Before you even bring home the newcomer, you need to consider if the family is prepared.
+Before you even bring the newcomer home, you must consider if the family is prepared.
 How friendly are your current dogs with other animals?
 Is your house ready and safe?
 Are vaccines up to date to prevent the disease from being spread?

 You may also want to read: Be Lungworm Aware